openflighthpc/private-cloud-template-resources/README.md

 For more information on various cloud-init data that can be provided to the `/opt/flight/cloudinit.in` see the [OpenFlight docs](https://www.openflighthpc.org/latest/docs/flight-solo/understand-solo/user-data/).

+### Compute Node

+This snippet provides a basic node template.
+It has NODENAME and NODEIP text which should be replaced (e.g. with `sed` replacing `NODENAME` with `node01` and `NODEIP` with `1` (because the IP can't end `.01`)) when added to a template.
+This makes it slightly easier to generate a bunch of similar compute nodes to be added to a template.

 ## Templates

 ### SLURM Team Edition